Think your income is too low to ever own a home? Think again! With a bit of discipline and care, you can be approved for

 Base criteria of: a $400,000 loan amount, variable, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
+If products listed have an LVR <80%, they will be clearly identified in the product name along with the specific LVR.
 Introductory rate products were not considered for selection.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
-Rates correct as at 03 April 2020.
+Rates correct as at 01 July 2020.
 View disclaimer.

 2. You can use a guarantor